vcidst/minimal-mistakes/_posts/2018-12-28-migrating-mysql-to-sql-server-2012.md

 ### Approach:
 2. Install WAMP > open PHPMyAdmin > make new database > import .sql file
 3. Try to migrate this new database to SQL Server

-(to open PHPMyAdmin after installing WAMP > open localhost in a browser > click on PHPMyAdmin > login with 'root' and leave password empty)
+**HowTo!** to open PHPMyAdmin after installing WAMP > open localhost in a browser > click on PHPMyAdmin > login with 'root' and leave password empty
+{: .notice--info}

 ### What still doesn't work,
 4. PHPMyAdmin > SQL Server compatible Export of .SQL file